vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 [STAR](https://github.com/alexdobin/STAR) is used to map reads to the genome.
 While STAR is built for RNAseq, setting the `--alignIntronMax` and ` --alignEndsType` options to `1` and `EndToEnd` respectively allows replicating the behaviour of other aligners for ChIP-seq.

 The `--readFilesIn` argument is used to indicate the input read file.
-If two files are given the aligner will operate in pair-end mode.
+If two files are given the aligner will operate in paired-end mode.
 The `--readFilesCommand` argument should be adapted for the type of input (*e.g.* `cat` for an uncompressed `.fasta` file or `zcat` for a compressed `.fasta.bz` file).
 The `--genomeDir` argument should be the folder in which the [index](#indexing) was produced.
 The `--outSAMtype` argument determines the output type, in this case a sorted `.bam` file.
 The `--outFileNamePrefix` argument is a string that prefixes the output file names.
 The alignment file given the output options will be `<prefix>_Aligned.sortedByCoord.out.bam`.

 The `--outFilterMismatchNmax` argument limits the number of allowed mismatches in each alignment.
 The `--outSAMmultNmax` determines how many alignments may be given for each read and `--outMultimapperOrder` determines how alignments are picked out of others with equal quality.
 Finally, the `--outFilterMultimapNmax` may be added to determine for how many alignments a multimapping read will be filtered out entirely.
 Note that this filter is applied by default with a value of 10 even if the argument is not specified.
 More information can be found in the [STAR manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf).